Biography

 Vladimir’s story

-Violinist Vladimir Jablokov was born into a family of classical musicians.
-He began his formal classical-violin training at the age of six.
-His father Alexander was a touring solo Violinist as well as a violin lecturer at the Academy of Performing Arts in Bratislava.
+Violinist Vladimir Jablokov was born into a family of classical musicians and began his formal violin training at the age of six.
+His father, Alexander, was a touring solo violinist as well as a violin lecturer at the Academy of Performing Arts in Bratislava.
 His mother was the leader of the National Operetta Theatre in Bratislava.
-All six children (Vladimir is third) grew up playing music.
-At the age of 18, Vladimir was due to start training at The Academy of Performing Arts, but years of regimented instrumental studies left him craving a break from classical music.
-He packed his bags – and a fishing rod – and left for Ireland in pursuit of adventure.
-Two weeks into his adventure he ran out of money so he started busking on Dublin’s Grafton Street.
-Since then he has never stopped playing, starting with corporate events and weddings he soon moved to concert halls and he has never looked back.
+All six children (Vladimir is the third) grew up playing music.

 Top